Jerez de la Frontera: Climate

+Demographics

+As of 2024, the population of Jerez de la Frontera is 214,844, of whom 48.7% are male and 51.3% are female, compared to the nationwide average of 49.0% and 51.0% respectively.
+People under 16 years old make up 15.1% of the population, and people over 65 years old make up 18.5%, compared to the nationwide average of 14.3% and 20.4% respectively.

+As of 2024, the foreign-born population is 12,648, equal to 5.9% of the total population.
+The 5 largest foreign nationalities are Moroccans (1,615), Colombians (1,399), Venezuelans (829), Ukrainians (644) and Bolivians (548).

 Government

-Municipal government

 The city of Jerez is governed by the ayuntamiento (municipality) of Jerez, whose representatives, as in other towns in Spain, are elected every four years by universal suffrage for all citizens older than 18 years of age.
 The body is chaired by the mayor of Jerez.

-Currently, the mayor is María del Carmen Sánchez Díaz, known as Mamen Sánchez, member of Spanish Socialist Workers' Party, who won the municipal election in 2015, by the aid of Ganemos Jerez and IULV-CA.

-Mayors

-List of mayors of Jerez since the early twentieth century to the present:

 Economy

 The economy of Jerez has traditionally been centred on the wine industry, with exports of sherry worldwide.
 Because it lacks the civil service that other cities enjoy, Jerez has based its economy on industry.
 The cultivation of fruits, grains, and vegetables and horse and cattle husbandry has also been important to the local economy.
 It is the home base for the Spanish Military Stud farm, the Yeguada Militar de Jerez de la Frontera.

 After the wine crisis in the 1990s, the city is now seeking to expand its industrial base.
 Tourism has been successfully promoted.
 The city's strong identity as a center for wine, flamenco, and horses, its popular festivals, MotoGP hosting and its historical heritage have contributed to this success.

 The city is the home of Jerez Airport and has also been positioning itself as a logistics hub for western Andalusia, through the integration between the airport, the rail system and nearby ports.